fusion-energy/neutronics-workshop/README.md

 - Try adding a 20cm thick first wall to the hollow sphere.

-- Try adding a centre column with a 100cm radius and a 40 cm shield.
+- Try adding a centre column with a 100cm radius and a 40cm shield.

 - Try creating a material from pure copper and assign it to the central column